Setting up a CI/CD pipeline to deploy App Builder apps using GitHub Actions

 2. Step 3: Compute the .aio and .env files for your Production workspace

 3. Step 4: Once you've computed the .aio and .env file, you can run the fetch-secrets.sh script again to see the production values.
-However, this time, be sure to add the suffix _PROD instead of _STAGE while saving the secret in the GitHub repository.
-See table below.
+In your GitHub repository, go to Settings > Environments, create a new environment named production, and add the secrets listed in the table below.
+Use the same secret names as in the stage environment — environment scoping keeps the values separate.

-4. Step 5: Ensure that you pick the production values of your custom secrets and add it to the deploy_prod.yml file instead.
+4. Step 5: Ensure that you pick the production values of your custom secrets and add them to the production environment and to the deploy_prod.yml file instead.

 Workspace